10 Website Design Tips

 1. Provide Simple Navigation

-It should take no more than one click to access every page of your website from any page of your site.
+It should take no more than one click to access every important page of your website.
 Search engines are looking for the website that provides the content the user is looking for in the easiest, most efficient manner.
 And for the human searching for your site, if they can’t find what they are looking for in 20 seconds or less, you’ve lost them.

 Remember that if someone is searching for you on the web, they won’t necessarily land on your home page, so you’ve got to provide navigation that allows them to find what they are looking for in one click, no matter what page they land on.
 If your website has a lot of content, you need a sophisticated web developer to map out the navigation.